beastSL/hse-thesis/dataset/instruction.md

 ### Types of subjectivity
 Subjectivity is an expression that represents opinions, beliefs, thoughts, feelings, emotions, goals, evaluations, and/or judgments (we'll use the expression "private states" to generalize these concepts).
 One key sign of it is that it is not open to objective observation or verification.
 Subjective expressions are the ones that cannot be refuted or confirmed.

-The three main types of subjectivity are:
+The main types of subjectivity are:
 - direct mentions of private state.
 This is the easiest-to-spot sign of subjectivity, and it includes words that directly indicate private states.
 Examples:
   - The U.S. fears a spill-over.
   - I really enjoyed the book I read last night.